Moment

 Final Thoughts

 With the Leica SL2-S boasting so many fantastic features, why isn't it getting more buzz?
 The answer is pretty straightforward.
 Leica isn't a massive, publicly traded conglomerate.
 They don't have a massive marketing budget, extensive demo pool, far-reaching retail presence, vast influencer strategy, or wide-ranging educational program.
-Leica is a smaller brand compared to the other prominent players in the market.
+Leica is a smaller brand than the other prominent players in the market.

 This company operates modestly, channeling most of its energy into crafting the finest imaging tools possible.
 When your focus is so singular, it's hard to justify every type of marketing tactic, like seeding cameras and experiences to the top personalities on YouTube for exposure.